Kalil ElMedkhar

-Kalil ElMedkhar (born August 18, 1999) is an American soccer player who currently plays for Loudoun United FC in the USL Championship.
+Kalil ElMedkhar (born August 18, 1999) is a Syrian soccer player who plays for FC Tulsa in the USL Championship.

 Playing career

 Youth

 ElMedkhar joined the Philadelphia Union YSC Academy in 2013, where he played for five years.

 College and amateur

-In 2017, ElMedkhar attended the University of Kentucky to play college soccer.
-In four seasons with the Wilcats, ElMedkhar made 66 appearances, scoring 20 goals and tallying 21 assists.
-Accolades earned during his time in college saw ElMedkhar named to United Soccer Coaches All-Southeast Region First Team and All-C-USA First Team in 2018 and 2019, as well as to the C-USA Commissioner's Honor Roll and Fall SEC Academic Honor Roll in 2019.
+ElMedkhar attended the University of Kentucky to play college soccer.
+In four seasons with the Wildcats, ElMedkhar made 66 appearances, scoring 20 goals and tallying 21 assists.
+Accolades earned during his time in college saw ElMedkhar named to United Soccer Coaches All-Southeast Region First Team and All-Conference USA First Team in 2018 and 2019, as well as to the C-USA Commissioner's Honor Roll and Fall SEC Academic Honor Roll in 2019.
 Prior to the start of his junior year season, ElMedkhar was also named C-USA Preseason Co-Offensive Player of the Year, to the MAC Hermann Trophy Watch List and the C-USA Preseason Team.

 ElMedkhar also appeared for USL League Two side Reading United AC in both 2018 and 2019, making 22 appearances and scoring 5 goals across the regular season and playoffs.